 Medically Reviewed By: Whitney White, MS. CMHC, NCC., LPC

-Hemophobia, or a phobia of blood, can be a problematic fear to have.
-You can see blood anywhere.
-For example, you're on the bus, and you notice a child with a bloody nose.
-A co-worker accidentally gets cuts while moving a file cabinet or working with heavy machinery.
-If you have children, they can skin their knees on the football field or the sidewalk.
+Hemophobia, or the fear of blood, can be a difficult fear to live with.
+There is the possibility of seeing blood every day.
+For example, you might be on the bus and notice a child with a bloody nose.
+Or a co-worker could get a cut while moving a file cabinet or working with heavy machinery.
+If you have children of your own, they may skin their knees on the football field or the sidewalk.

-Blood is a common thing to see, and it's a hard fear to face.
+Hemophobia can be a challenging fear to face.
 However, the fear of blood is something many people struggle with, so if you have this fear, you're not alone.

-Severe cases of hemophobia (or fear of blood) cause a person to have physical reactions that you don't see with other phobias.
+Severe cases of hemophobia can cause physical reactions that are not seen with other phobias.
 For example, someone who is afraid of blood may faint at the sight of it, which is known as vasovagal syncope.

-Someone with hemophobia could also have trypanophobia, the fear of needles, or traumatophobia, which is the fear of physical injuries.
+In addition, individuals with hemophobia are more likely to have trypanophobia, or the fear of needles, as well, or traumatophobia, which is the fear of physical injuries.
 Hemophobia, trypanophobia, and traumatophobia all fall under the umbrella of "blood-injection-injury phobias."

 Causes Of Hemophobia

-If someone is afraid of blood, it's probably because something traumatic happened during childhood or adolescence to cause the phobia.
-Traumatic events that occur during the stages of human development are more likely to cause hemophobia than being genetically predisposed to the fear.
-That means that the fear of blood is one that's probably not inherited or passed down through generations.
+If someone is afraid of blood, it's probably because something traumatic happened during childhood or adolescence.
+Traumatic events that occur during these stages of development are more likely to cause hemophobia than being genetically predisposed to the fear.
+That means that unlike some other phobias (e.g., the fear of snakes), the fear of blood is one that is probably not inherited or passed down through generations.

-Although, homophobia can result from trauma related to seeing blood, experts believe that it is not always an event specifically involving blood that leads to hemophobia.
-Maybe a person had a terrifying experience involving the color red and, as a result, it translated to a fear of blood.
+Although hemophobia can result from trauma related to seeing blood, experts believe that it is not always an event specifically involving blood that leads to hemophobia.
+For example, a person could have had a frightening experience during which they saw the color red, and it translated to a fear of blood.

-Bleeding can be scary because it's a sign that something is wrong with the body.
-When people are afraid that they're sick or have chronic hypochondriasis (the fear of becoming sick) or nosophobia, which is the fear of developing a specific disease, like cancer or diabetes that affects the entire body.
-When you're afraid of contracting a particular ailment, it can then lead to a fear of the very germs that can lead to sickness (mysophobia), or, in the extreme, the fear of death (thanatophobia).
+Bleeding can be scary, because it's a sign that something is wrong with the body.
+When people are afraid they're sick, or if have chronic hypochondriasis (the fear of becoming sick) or nosophobia (the fear of developing a specific disease, like cancer or diabetes) this can affect the entire body.
+When you're afraid of contracting a particular ailment, that fear can lead to a fear of the very germs that can lead to sickness (mysophobia) or, in the extreme, the fear of death (thanatophobia).

-Hemophobia and mysophobia can be even more closely linked, as the person may be afraid of catching germs specifically from another individual's blood.
+Hemophobia and mysophobia are closely linked, as a person may be afraid of catching germs specifically from someone else’s blood.

 For instance, Halloween decorations depicting blood, though fake, can still trigger someone's homophobia.
-Images on television, such as those found in gory horror films or television shows involving murder as a topic or storyline, can affect someone's fear of blood.
+Images on television, such as those found in gory horror films or television shows involving murder, can do the same.

 Symptoms Of Hemophobia